I’ve finally finished another book. The world must be ending.

 - Broken Open

 Now, this book review is going to be way too long if I go through each chapter individually.
 And to be honest with you, not every chapter hit me in the same way.
 Even though I liked all of them collectively, there were only a few that I remember because they connected with me in a different way.

 The first chapter of Wisdom Of Sundays was one of my favorites.
-Oprah Winfrey was interviewing (insert author name), who is the bestselling author of The Untethered Soul.
+Oprah Winfrey was interviewing Michael Singer, who is the bestselling author of The Untethered Soul.
 I don’t remember everything from their conversation but I do remember one thing that stuck out to me.

 He was talking about how we all have “thorns” which basically means we all have something that’s a sore spot, something we don’t want other people touching.
 And when someone does, we tend to react emotionally because they touched a nerve.